awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string
 Required: no
 The user to use inside the container\.
 This parameter maps to `User` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--user` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 When running tasks that use the `host` network mode, do not run containers using the root user \(UID 0\)\.
-As a security best practice, always use a non\-root user, instead of the root user\.
+As a security best practice, always use a non\-root user\.
 You can specify the `user` using the following formats\.
 If specifying a UID or GID, you must specify it as a positive integer\.
 + `user`
 + `user:group`